 Human Rights Study Project Cowan Fellows

 The project's mission is to further the study of law affecting the protection of basic rights in foreign countries.
 Each year a project team travels abroad to research human rights issues in a specific country and report their findings.
-Student teams have traveled to Cuba, Sierra Leone, Syria and Lebanon, China, India, Uganda, Cambodia, Egypt and Malawi.
+Student teams have traveled to Cuba, Sierra Leone, Syria and Lebanon, China, India, Uganda, Cambodia, Egypt, Malawi, Sri Lanka and Madagascar.
 Participants are selected by the prior year's student team based on applications submitted in the spring.

 Reports on HRSP trips to